Visa policy of Macau: Mainland China

-Mainland Chinese visitors to Macau are required to hold a Two-way Permit.
+Mainland Chinese visitors to Macau may enter Macau with a Two-way Permit.
 The duration of stay is the one indicated on the exit endorsement, but if the duration indicated is longer than 90 days, the person must report to PSPF for a "special authorization of stay" within the first 90 days of entry.
-For those who are travelling to a third country or region, they can alternatively use their Chinese passports, Chinese Travel Documents or Travel Permits to and from Taiwan for Mainland Residents for a maximum stay of 7 days.
+For those who are travelling to or from a third country or region, they can alternatively use their Chinese passports, Chinese Travel Documents or Taiwan Travel Permit with a valid exit endorsement for a maximum stay of 7 days.

+Mainland Chinese visitors to Macau who live abroad can also use a PRC passport with a document showing overseas residency.
+They can stay in Macao for a duration of 7 days (extendable to 90 days).

-Non-permanent residents of Hong Kong with residency in mainland China are required to travel with the Two-way Permit along with the valid entry endorsement when travelling directly between Hong Kong and Macau.
+Non-permanent residents of Hong Kong with household registration in mainland China are required to travel with the Two-way Permit along with the valid entry endorsement when travelling directly between Hong Kong and Macau, unless they also hold a resident permit of a third country, in which they can use their PRC passport and residency permit issued by that country.

 Hong Kong

 Permanent residents of Hong Kong holding valid Hong Kong Permanent Identity Cards or Hong Kong Re-entry Permits are granted a stay of 1 year upon entry.
 Non-permanent residents of Hong Kong can enter for up to 30 days if they hold a Hong Kong Document of Identity for Visa Purposes to Macau.

 Holders of HKSAR passports are granted a stay of 7 days providing they are transiting to a third country.